 “It was a heart attack,” said historian Robert Ferrell in a 1996 interview with C-SPAN, discussing his book, “The Strange Deaths of President Harding.”
 The suddenness of his passing ruled out a stroke, he said.

 Ferrell also said there were five doctors at the hotel attending to Harding.
 It had been determined before Harding’s death that he had an enlarged heart and that he tired easily.
 One reason the doctors listed a stroke as a cause of death, he said, is that physicians didn’t fully understand heart attack symptoms in the early 1920s.

-Another theory, from presidential biographer Carl Anthony, is that Harding’s preferred doctor, Charles Sawyer, gave the president’s “purgatives” to hasten his recovery.
-He believes the remedies issued by Sawyer, who wasn’t a trained physician, made have aggravated Harding’s heart condition.
+Another theory, from presidential biographer Carl Anthony, is that Harding’s preferred doctor, Charles Sawyer, gave the president “purgatives” to hasten his recovery.
+He believes the remedies issued by Sawyer, who wasn’t a trained physician, may have aggravated Harding’s heart condition.